TokisanGames/Terrain3D/README.md

 * Supports Godot 4.0+
 * Should work on Windows, Linux, and OSX if you build it yourself.
 It is being developed on Windows.

-## Installation
+## Installation & Setup

 1. Download the [latest release](https://github.com/outobugi/GDExtensionTerrain/releases) (when available), or [build the plugin from source](https://github.com/outobugi/GDExtensionTerrain/wiki/Building-From-Source).
 2. Close Godot, then Copy `addons/terrain` to your project folder in `addons/terrain`.
 3. Open Godot, let it complain about importing errors.
 Then restart Godot.
 4. In Project Settings / Plugins, ensure that GDExtensionTerrain is enabled.
 5. Create or open a scene.
-Add a new node and search for Terrain3D.
+Add a new Terrain3D node.
-6. Make a new Terrain3DStorage resource.
+6. Select Terrain3D and in the inspector, create a new Terrain3DStorage resource.
-7. Save the storage resource to a binary .res file (optional but recommended).
+7. Click the down arrow to the right of the storage resource and save it as a binary .res file.
+This is optional, but recommended.
+Otherwise it will save terrain data as text in the current scene file.

 ## Contributing